 Email to Follow Up After No Response

 You sent an email, it mattered, and you got nothing back.
 Radio silence.
 It might be in their spam folder, they might have forgotten, or they might be avoiding you.
+Either way, you need to follow up without sounding desperate or annoyed.
 A good follow-up acknowledges the gap without being passive-aggressive and gives them an easy on-ramp to respond.
+These are ready to copy.

 The Gracious Bump